Cobb County DUI Lawyers

 Cobb County Solicitor’s Office

-The Cobb County Solicitor General’s Office will be responsible for prosecuting your Cobb DUI in Cobb County State Court when you request a jury trial in a municipal court and your case is transferred to state court, as their office will prosecute your case if it involves misdemeanor charges.
+The Cobb County Solicitor General’s Office will prosecute your Cobb DUI in Cobb County State Court when you request a jury trial in a municipal court, and your case is transferred to state court.
+The solicitor’s office will prosecute your Cobb County DUI charges if your case involves misdemeanor charges.
 The solicitor’s office is also responsible for prosecuting your case if sent directly to the Cobb County State Court, bypassing any municipal courts in Cobb County.
 The current elected Cobb County Solicitor is Maki Metzger.
 Two prosecutors are assigned to each courtroom in Cobb County State Court.
+Our experienced DUI lawyers in Cobb County are very familiar with the prosecutors in the solicitor’s office.

 Can I send my Cobb DUI case to Cobb State Court for a jury trial?

-Yes, you have a constitutional right to a jury trial in your Cobb DUI case, and you can send your Cobb driving under the influence case to Cobb State Court for a jury trial.
-There are many times when a jury trial is the best possible option to avoid a DUI conviction in your Cobb DUI case.
+Yes, you have a constitutional right to a jury trial in your Cobb DUI case, and you can send your Cobb Driving Under the Influence case to Cobb State Court for a jury trial.
+There are many times when a jury trial is the best possible option to avoid a Driving Under the Influence conviction in your Cobb DUI case.
+Our Cobb County DUI lawyers assess a DUI case to determine whether it is wise to send your Cobb DUI charges to avoid a conviction.
 If your case starts in a municipal court in Cobb County and you want to have a jury trial, or at least preserve your right to have one (if needed), then your case must be transferred to Cobb County State Court.
 Cobb County municipal courts do not conduct jury trials as they are “courts of limited jurisdiction,” meaning the legislature did not empower municipal courts to conduct jury trials.
 Cobb State Court currently has twelve state court judges and two senior state court judges.
 The twelve state court judges are Chief Judge Carl Bowers, Judge Eric Brewton, Judge Bridgette Campbell, Judge Jason Fincher, Judge Maria Golick, Judge Marsha Lake, Judge Jane Manning, Judge John Morgan, Judge Ashley Palmer, Judge Allison Salter, Judge Diana Simmons, and Judge Jaret Usher.
 Your case will be assigned to one of the twelve judges once your case is filed with the Cobb County Clerk of Court

 Can I have a judge decide my Cobb DUI case (bench trial) instead of a jury?

-Yes, you can have a judge decide your Cobb DUI at a bench trial if the court and prosecution allow it.
-Even though your case may have been sent to Cobb County State Court from a municipal court, there are circumstances where the facts of a particular Cobb DUI may be best suited for a “bench trial” (a trial where the judge decides the case instead of a jury) in state court.
+Yes, you can have a judge decide your Cobb DUI at a bench trial if the judge and prosecution allow it.
+Even though your case may have been sent to Cobb County State Court from a municipal court, there are circumstances where the facts of a particular Cobb DUI may be best suited for a “bench trial” (a trial where the judge decides the case instead of a jury) in Cobb County State Court.
 This determination is usually made after an investigation into your Cobb DUI is complete, where our Cobb County DUI Lawyers look to the judge’s assignment, the facts of the case, and the legal issues involved.
 The prosecution can object to a bench trial.
+Some municipal courts in Cobb County refuse to have bench trials in DUI cases, leaving the only option to have a trial to transfer your Driving Under the Influence case to Cobb State Court.

 The Cobb County Police make the most DUI arrests in Cobb County,